gabenespoli/entrainment/README.md

 - `en_loop_eeg_entrainment`: Loops through specified IDs and runs `en_eeg_entrainment`.

-#### Project Utilities

-These functions simplify finding and loading files.
+#### Project Utilities: Simplify finding and loading files.

 - `en_getpath`: Takes a keyword as input and returns a directory or file path.
 All functions in this "toolbox" use this function to get path names.
 This means that you can move these scripts to a different computer or port them to a different project, and will only have to change this file in order for everything to work (theoretically).
 Note that in order for the `en_load` function to properly detect if a toolbox has been loaded, these have to be absolute paths.

 - `en_load`: Takes a keyword (and optionally an ID number), and loads the specified file into the MATLAB workspace.
 Can also start [EEGLAB](https://sccn.ucsd.edu/eeglab/index.php) from the path specified in `en_getpath('eeglab')`.

-#### Project EEG Analysis

-These include wrappers on EEGLAB functions (mostly EEG preprocessing) and custom scripts for spectral analyses.
+#### Project EEG Analysis: These include wrappers on EEGLAB functions (mostly EEG preprocessing) and custom scripts for spectral analyses.

 - `en_readbdf`: Takes an ID number as input, gets their .bdf filenames from `en_diary.csv`, and reads those files into an [EEGLAB](https://sccn.ucsd.edu/eeglab/index.php) .set file (if there are multiple .bdf files, they are merged).
 It also converts the channel labels from the BioSemi alphabetical labels into [Oostenveld](http://robertoostenveld.nl/electrode/)'s 10-5 system.